milakk88/1/README.md

 # windows tailscale
-this is a test repository😇
+this repository is only to show people how to make a tailscale rd

 # steps on how to do